 Atlas Health Medical Group prides itself on its comprehensive integrative medical approach to pain management.
 We work to deliver effective results without unnecessary pharmaceuticals and surgery.
 Our therapies help people dealing with joint pain gain back strength, reduce injuries, and manage their pain naturally.
+Our physicians have extensive experience and training in treating knee, shoulder, and hip pain amongst others.
 We work using regenerative injection therapies alongside anti-inflammatory diets and preventative exercises to get you back to living your life on your terms.

-Some of our injection therapies include stem cell exosomes, platelet rich plasma, prolotherapy, and trigger point injections.
-Stem cell exosomes work to encourage healing and regenerative properties from your body’s stem cells and the exosomes they secrete.
-Exosomes help with cell-to-cell communication and help aid in the effectiveness of stem cells.
-Using direct injections into your joint pain, stem cell exosomes can reduce pain and heal joint problems.
+Some of our injection therapies include alternative options to stem cell therapy such as high dose PRP, platelet rich plasma, prolotherapy, peptides and trigger point injections.
+High dose PRP works to encourage healing and regenerative properties from your body’s native stem cells and growth factors.
+Platelets help with cell-to-cell communication and help aid in the effectiveness of pain reduction.
+Using direct injections into your joint pain, high dose PRP can reduce pain and aide in healing joint problems.
 Platelet rich plasma involves taking your blood, separating the platelets from the other components, and injected into your injury site.
 Again, this helps regenerate tissue and improves the source of your pain.